 What are the before-tax contribution caps?

 The government limits the amount you can contribute to your super each year without paying extra tax.
-These limits are called contribution caps which are in place for both concessional (before-tax) and non-concessional (after-tax).
+These limits are called contribution caps which are in place for both concessional (before-tax) and non-concessional (after-tax) contributions.

-If your contributions exceed the cap, this amount will be considered part of your assessable income and taxed at your marginal tax rate (plus an excess concessional contributions charge).
+If your contributions exceed the cap, this amount will be considered part of your assessable income and taxed at your marginal tax rate.

 The Australian Taxation Office will give you the opportunity to apply for a refund of up to 85% of the excess contributions and you’ll also receive a 15% tax offset in your tax return.